-After coming up with the presentation you saw earlier in this course a friend sent me a 2020 Pacific Studies journal, which included an article about the power of Māori women.
-The article was written by Ngāhuia Te Awekōtuku.
-Terrified that I had gone off-piste, I dropped everything and devoured Ngāhuia’s text.
-Relief washed over me.
-We were talking about many of the same women.
-Surely this meant I was on the right track.
-I hadn’t seen her in 25 years, but Ngāhuia is someone I hold in high esteem.
-I knew her as the intellectually fearless, green tea-drinking, Harley-riding Professor and Head of the Department of Māori Studies at Victoria University of Wellington.
-She took me on as a PhD student when few others would.
-I have looked up to her ever since.
-In April 2024, she released a memoir Hine Toa – A Story of Bravery, which I encourage you to buy now and read.
+After preparing the presentation you saw earlier in this course, a friend sent me a 2020 Pacific Studies journal containing an article on the power of Māori women by Ngāhuia Te Awekōtuku.
+Worried I’d gone off track, I read it immediately and felt reassured—we were discussing many of the same women.
+I hadn’t seen Ngāhuia in 25 years, but I have always held her in high esteem.
+I knew her as an intellectually fearless, green tea-drinking, Harley-riding Professor and Head of Māori Studies at Victoria University of Wellington, who supervised my PhD when few others would.
+In April 2024 she released her memoir, Hine Toa – A Story of Bravery, which I encourage you to buy now and read.
 Now I know how fortunate I was that our paths crossed.

 These books about inspirational wāhine might also interest you: